The Council: below is our Sanctuary Board of Directors, Advisors, Stewards, Wolf kin + Partners.

 “We need places, like the gouged out arroyos and waterways of the desert, for grief to spill.
 A topography of place and presence, carved by the grief that runs through it, to allow this river to have its way.
 By 'grief sanctuary', I mean an attempt to build a landscape for the waters to move.
 A landscape that is vast enough to match the inscape of grief of our times.”

-Aimee Wilson (they/ them) is visionary architect, executive director and steward of Únashay Sanctuary.
+Aimee Wilson (they/ them) is Founder, Visionary Architect, Executive Director of Únashay Sanctuary.
 Music is their primary language, having written, performed and recorded two albums.
-They have served under many roles, as musician, singer, writer, social worker, organizer and fundraiser for houseless women/ queer community in Philadelphia, waitress, group facilitator and more.
+They have served under many roles, as musician, singer, writer, social worker, organizer and fundraiser for houseless women/ queer community in Philadelphia, group facilitator and more.
 After much intimate experience with loss, and decades of work within a system that doesn’t take care of the grieving, Aimee was moved to summon Únashay.
 They dwell in New Mexico with wolf kin and chosen family, tending the sanctuary and writing music.

 Contact: aimee@unashayhome.com